 Coursera, it’s the only platform that gives you everything you need to become legitimately qualified for a job or promotion.
 However, you will need to invest a significant amount of time and money to get results.

-Coursera Offers Knowledge For Free – Fiverr Learn and Udemy Charge For It
+Coursera Offers Knowledge For Free – Fiverr Learn and Udemy Charge for It

 The last – and potentially largest – factor that may influence your decision is cost.
-It can be very important, although hopefully the quality of courses matters the most to you.

-These platforms and their instructors need to make money, so of course there is a charge for certain things.
+These platforms and their instructors need to make money, so of course, there is a charge for certain things.
 The prices vary significantly on each platform.

 |Typical course price||$19–$90||Free–$200 (most are not free)||Free to audit a course ($29–$99 for most certificates)|